vimalkovath/gotocycles-for-gokul/README.md

 $ npm install -g firebase-tools
 ## $ firebase login
 ## $ firebase init
+ map to your dist/appname default it will be public in that case you have to copy all your files to public or change your build folder to public in angular.json
 ## $ firebase deploy
 ## $ firebase serve for local test